Cross-Layer Discrete Concept Discovery for Interpreting Language Models: Evaluation

-\subsubsection{Results}
+\paragraph{Evaluation Metrics.} We assess the visualization quality using three metrics: \textit{Fleiss' Kappa} (inter-annotator agreement beyond chance, ranging from -1 to 1), \textit{average confidence} (mean annotator certainty on a 1-10 scale) and \textit{model alignment rate} (percentage of annotator predictions matching the model's actual prediction, regardless of correctness).
+Full metric formulations are provided in Appendix~\ref{sec:human_eval_metric}.

+\paragraph{Results.}

-Table~\ref{table:human_eval} presents the results of the human evaluation comparing the clustering approach~\citep{yu2024} with our \gls{clvqvae} framework. \Gls{clvqvae} achieved substantially higher inter-annotator agreement ($\kappa = 0.864$, “almost perfect agreement”) compared to clustering ($\kappa = 0.59$, “moderate agreement”), suggesting more consistent interpretations across users.
+Table~\ref{table:human_eval} presents the results of the human evaluation comparing the clustering approach~\citep{yu2024} with our \gls{clvqvae} framework. \Gls{clvqvae} achieved substantially higher inter-annotator agreement ($\kappa = 0.864$, “almost perfect agreement”) compared to clustering ($\kappa = 0.59$, “moderate agreement”), suggesting more consistent interpretations across annotators.
 Annotators also reported higher confidence (8.44 vs. 5.981) when interpreting \gls{clvqvae} visualizations, indicating greater conceptual clarity.
-Most importantly, model alignment was over 24 percentage points higher (78.20\% vs. 54.14\%), showing that \gls{clvqvae} more faithfully communicates the model's reasoning.
+Additionally, model alignment was over 24 percentage points higher (78.20\% vs. 54.14\%), showing that \gls{clvqvae} more faithfully communicates the model's reasoning.